zedlopez/ifm/Examples/Lanista2.md

 Example: ** Lanista 2
 Location: Overriding existing commands
 RecipeLocation: Combat and Death
 Index: Lanista 2.
-Randomized Combat with Weapons
+Randomised Combat with Weapons
-Description: Randomized combat in which the damage done depends on what weapons the characters are wielding, and in which an ``attack it with`` action is created to replace regular attacking.
+Description: Randomised combat in which the damage done depends on what weapons the characters are wielding, and in which an ``attack it with`` action is created to replace regular attacking.
 Also folds a new ``diagnose`` command into the system.
 For: Z-Machine

-In [Lanista 1], we explored a way to create a randomized combat system.
+In [Lanista 1], we explored a way to create a randomised combat system.
 That system didn't allow for multiple weapons, though.
 Here we explore how to create an ``attack it with`` action that will let the player choose between weapons with different maximum powers.

 We're also going to rewrite that original "instead of attacking:" rule into an attacking it with action that can be performed equally by the player or by any of the player's enemies.